This is about the only shopping available in Paradise. |

 I read a recent post from the crew of Savannah, from the South Pacific.
 About the ubiquitous McDonalds, they write unabashedly, “Some criticize those of us who eat at the fast food joints because they don't serve the 'local' fare.
 But we contend that when the lines are full of locals, it's local food.”
 They make a point.
 As the world changes, so do cultures.
 Folks cannot visit the South Pacific and expect to find the islanders living as they did 100, 40, or even 10 years ago.

-This is not Paradise, this is walking the streets of
+This is not Paradise, this is walking the streets of Puerto Vallarta with my girls. |

 I’m the first to admit I have a romanticized notion of Mexico.
 But it is not unrealistic.
 I’m not pining for a diorama-esque streetscape of starving dogs, taco stands, and sitting figures shrouded in oversized sombreros.